EMPOWER: Empowerment and Peer Mentoring of Migrant and Refugee Women

 Migrant and refugee women in Australia face unique struggles and encounter language barriers, social isolation, and an absence of social and community networks.
 In addition, they may have family commitments and limited education, the upshot of which is a lack of opportunities resulting in poor mental health outcomes, loneliness and difficulties in seeking employment.

-EMPOWER is specifically tailored for migrant and refugee women and is for providing women with the Ability, Confidence and Knowledge to seek employment.
-The intervention will be delivered by peer mentors who will be trained to deliver the program twice a month to a total of about seventy migrant and refugee women.
+EMPOWER was specifically tailored for migrant and refugee women and is for providing women with the Ability, Confidence and Knowledge to seek employment.
+The intervention was delivered by peer mentors who delivered individual mentoring and by content experts that delivered group workshops.

-EMPOWER is supported by an intervention grant from the Western Australian Health Promotion Foundation (https://www.healthway.wa.gov.au/).
+EMPOWER was supported by an intervention grant from the Western Australian Health Promotion Foundation (https://www.healthway.wa.gov.au/).